 5. The Shining (1980)

 All work and no play makes Jack Nicholson a dull boy in Stanley Kubrick’s psychological horror The Shining, a film adaptation of Stephen King’s novel.
 Like a kettle coming to boil, it grows stranger and stranger until it finally manifests itself as a gory and shocking slasher.
 Numerous memorable scenes come to mind (“redrum”, Nicholson smashing doors down with a hatchet and the kid talking to his imaginary friend Tony).

 Although initial response to the film was mixed, later assessment by critics and fellow filmmakers, which include Martin Scorsese, have dubbed it one of the scariest movies of all time.
 “Here’s Johnny!”

 6. The Texas Chainsaw Massacre (1974)

 Based on the real-life serial killer Ed Gein, the iconic Leatherface, together with his chainsaw and cannibalistic hillbilly family, still gives anyone who gets lost on the road something to fear.
 Tobe Hooper reinvented slasher horror with one of the most distinguishable characters to ever grace the big screen.

-There is no denying that The Texas Chain Saw Massacre is considered one of the greatest horror films.
+There is no denying that The Texas Chain Saw Massacre is considered one of the greatest horror movies.
 It laid the foundations for future horror franchises such as Halloween, The Evil Dead and The Blair Witch Project.
 Ridley Scott even cited it as the inspiration for Alien.

 Watch it today and you’ll still be freaked out by the sick and twisted family.
 Remind me to never venture off alone (or with a group of friends for that matter) in the U.S.

 7. A Nightmare on Elm Street (1984)

 The plot is simple but effective.
 Kids who live on Elm Street are being murdered in their sleep.
 All the survivors recall seeing a half-burned man with a slasher glove.
 How do you stop someone that doesn’t exist in the physical world?